Home >Time to take a rain check?

 The draft standard created by the BRE, BS EN ISO 140-18:2006, outlines the level of noise generated from a roof under certain conditions.
 It uses two types of rainfall: Intense and Heavy.
 A rainfall rate of 40mm per hour (mm/h) is classed as ‘intense’ and occurs once every 50 years.
 ‘Heavy’ rain has a rainfall rate of 15mm/hour and occurs once every two years.
 Although, during a storm, rainfall rate is rarely constant.
 Often the most intense rain will fall for only a few minutes before easing off to heavy or gentle rain.
 The noise generated from rainwater either on metal profiled sheeting or as it traverses guttering, downpipes and drainage is related to; rainfall rate (11mm/h), drop diameter (mm) and fall velocity (metres per second).

-Thanks in part to work done by BRE and other building research bodies, as well as a greater awareness of the problem that rainwater can cause, more attention is now being given to its impact on occupational wellbeing in manufacturing and industrial facilities.
+Thanks in part to work done by BRE and other building research bodies, as well as a greater awareness of the problem that rainwater can cause, more attention is now being given to its impact.
 A consequence of this is that there are now companies that offer a range of solutions and the most effective is when both the profiled sheeting and rainwater system are fitted with sound attention materials.
 Doing one without the other will mean that the problem still exists - it is still common for the rainwater system to be overlooked however, once it leaves the roof, water causes serious airborne and structural noise as it passes along guttering and cascades through downpipes.

 One of the challenges is that the majority of industrial buildings in the UK are older stock and because of that few have any noise mitigation on roofing elements.
 The insulation industry has responded by developing flexible technical insulation materials that are designed specifically for attenuating noise in these situations.
 Material such as the ArmaComfort AB Alu Plus product consists of a 2mm thick foil faced acoustic EPDM-EVA barrier with 4kg/m2 weight and a 9mm elastomeric foam layer for decoupling.
 In comparison to traditional acoustic insulation products, tests show that these types of flexible insulation foams, fitted around rainwater systems and drainage pipes, achieve a much greater reduction in sound level, and with a thinner wall thickness.